JIM ANDERSON, MFT

 LICENSED MARRIAGE & FAMILY THERAPIST

 Learning to verbalize and process emotions is no easy task.
-Often times with no other means of expression, we see children acting out their emotional distress in a variety of negative behaviors that end up getting them into trouble.
+Often times with no other means of expression, we see children and teens acting out their emotional distress in a variety of negative behaviors that end up getting them into trouble.

 I teach kids how to understand their thoughts, feelings, attitudes and perceptions from a creative objective lens.
 Kids are sponges for new ideas, tools and positive coping strategies.

-I start where your child's strengths lie and build out from there.
-For one kid it might be about academics, for another it's all about sports, and still for others it may be about music.
+I start with your child's strengths and build out from there.
+For one kid it might be about academics, for another it's all about sports, and still for others it may be about dance or music.
 Once identified, these creative unconscious strengths and resources are utilized in the context where they are most needed.

 There are many forms of strategic intervention.
 Educating with talk therapy is great for some family situations.
-For others, a more creative approach can be utilized to break thru the resistance and help kids and parents collectively find new answers to change.
+For others, a more creative approach can be utilized to break through the resistance and help kids and parents collectively find new answers to change.